MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/easy-policy-setup-edu.md

 |Policy assigned to group: Yes<br/>Policy assigned directly to user: Yes     |Policy assigned directly to user         |
 |Policy assigned to group: Yes<br/>Policy assigned directly to user: No     |Policy assigned to group<br/><br/>If the user is a member of multiple groups and each group is assigned a policy of the same policy area, the policy that has the highest [group assignment ranking](assign-policies.md#group-assignment-ranking) takes effect.       |

-Because of this order, the policies created by the tool won't take effect if a user has existing direct assignments or group assignments.
-This means that you'll have to remove the existing policy assignments from the user so the policy set up by the tool takes effect.
+Because of this order, the policies created by the wizard won't take effect if a user has existing direct assignments or group assignments.
+This means that you'll have to remove the existing policy assignments from the user so the policy set up by the wizard takes effect.

-For each [policy area set up by the tool](#policies-set-up-by-the-tool), do the following:
+For each [policy area set up by the wizard](#policies-set-up-by-the-wizard), do the following:

-- Remove all existing direct assignments and group assignments from your students so that the Global (Org-wide default) policy definition set up by the tool takes effect.
+- Remove all existing direct assignments and group assignments from your students so that the Global (Org-wide default) policy definition set up by the wizard takes effect.
-- Remove any conflicting direct assignments for your educators and staff so that the custom policy definition created by the tool takes effect.
-Use the above table to determine the scenarios that apply to you. <br/><br/>Keep in mind that the tool assigns policies to your educators and staff group using a [group assignment ranking](assign-policies.md#group-assignment-ranking) of 1, which is the highest ranking.
-If your educators and staff group has an existing policy of the same policy area assigned to it, that existing policy is moved to a lower ranking and the policy assigned by the tool takes effect.
+- Remove any conflicting direct assignments for your educators and staff so that the custom policy definition created by the wizard takes effect.
+Use the above table to determine the scenarios that apply to you. <br/><br/>Keep in mind that the wizard assigns policies to your educators and staff group using a [group assignment ranking](assign-policies.md#group-assignment-ranking) of 1, which is the highest ranking.
+If your educators and staff group has an existing policy of the same policy area assigned to it, that existing policy is moved to a lower ranking and the policy assigned by the wizard takes effect.

 [Learn more](batch-group-policy-assignment-edu.md#remove-a-policy-that-was-directly-assigned-to-users) about how to remove policies that are directly assigned to users.

 For example, you assigned a meeting policy directly to educators and your students have the Global (Org-wide default) meeting policy.
-In this scenario, remove the meeting policy that you directly assigned to educators so that the custom policy definition for the meeting policy created by the tool will take effect.
+In this scenario, remove the meeting policy that you directly assigned to educators so that the custom policy definition for the meeting policy created by the wizard will take effect.
 You don't have to do anything with the existing Global (Org-wide default) meeting policy for students because no other meeting policies conflict with it.

 ### Step 2: Check for additional measures that you can take for student safety

-<a name="tool_add_safety"> </a>
+<a name="polwiz_addmeasures"> </a>

-The tool automatically adjusts and applies [these policies](#policies-set-up-by-the-tool).
+The wizard automatically adjusts and applies [these policies](#policies-set-up-by-the-wizard).
 There are few additional measures which you may want to take based on the needs of your institution to stay safe.

 See [Keeping students safe while using Teams for distance learning](https://support.microsoft.com/office/keeping-students-safe-while-using-teams-for-distance-learning-f00fa399-0473-4d31-ab72-644c137e11c8#ID0EBBAAA) for additional safety recommendations.

 ### Step 3: Check Message Center for policy updates

-<a name="tool_mc"> </a>
+<a name="polwiz_mc"> </a>

-Currently, the tool applies our recommended policies when you run it.
-It's important to know that as new policies  become available in Teams, the Global (Org-wide default) settings for student safety aren't automatically added by the tool.
+Currently, the wizard applies our recommended policies when you run it.
+It's important to know that as new policies  become available in Teams, the Global (Org-wide default) settings for student safety aren't automatically added by the wizard.
 This capability will be available in a future release.

 Until this capability is available, check [Message Center](https://admin.microsoft.com/AdminPortal/Home?#/MessageCenter) (in the Microsoft 365 admin center) frequently to stay up-to-date on new policies and policy settings in Teams.
 As new features become available, you may have to manually update your policies to keep your learning environment safe.

-## Make changes in the tool
+## Make changes in the wizard

-<a name="tool_change"> </a>
+<a name="polwiz_change"> </a>

-If you need to make changes after you run the tool, you can re-run it and change your selections.
+If you need to make changes after you run the wizard, you can re-run it and change your selections.

 1. In the left navigation of the Microsoft Teams admin center, go to **Dashboard**, and then in the **Easy policy setup for a safe learning environment** tile, select **Change**.
-2. From here, continue through each page of the tool to make your changes.
+2. From here, continue through each page of the wizard to make your changes.
 You can change your institution type, the group of educators and staff to which you want to assign policies, or both.

-The following table summarizes what happens when you make a change in the tool.
+The following table summarizes what happens when you make a change in the wizard.

 |Type of change  |Policy behavior  |
 |---------|---------|